 All applications will be determined on their individual merits.
-Applications which depart from any controls or seek concessions for provision of public services or facilities should address:
+Applications which depart from any controls or seek concessions for provision of public services or facilities should address;

-- why the specific guidelines or controls should be relaxed for the subject site; - how the village atmosphere of the Rose Bay Centre will be maintained; and - Repealed by Winch 2015 Amendment No. the urban design and economic benefits to the centre that will result from the proposal.
+- why the specific guidelines or controls should be relaxed for the subject site; - atain will result will result will result wo.
+23 Armendinent No. 23 Ar how the village atmosphere of the Rose Bay Centre will be maintained; and - the urban design and economic benefits to the centre that will result from the proposal.

-23 May 2015 Woollahra Development Control Plan 2015
+30 August 2021 Woollahra Development Control Plan 2015